Baja-Style Fish Taco Bowls™

 Ingredient List

-- 1 package Old El Paso™ Soft Tortilla Bowls
+• 1 package (6.7 oz) Old El Paso™ Flour Soft Tortilla Bowls (8 Count)

 Advertisement